alyssahernandez/tech-elevator-notes/feb24.md

 # Database Basics

 *Database:* an organized collection of data that can be accessed, managed and updated.
 Most databases contain several tables that all relate to each other.
+Databases are useful because:
+- They easily support storing large number of records, often in the millions of records, quickly and efficiently.
+- They enable central storage of all of a company's data.
+- They support a structured query syntax to retrieve, insert, and update data.
+- They enforce consistency and integrity of data so data won't get lost or corrupted.

 *Relational databases:* sort of like an excel spreadsheet, where each column represents a name and datatype, and each row is the entity.
 Unlike a spreadsheet, however, although there are columns and rows, they all relate to each other.
 In our vending machine project:

 - Each row is an individual project entity.
 - Each column is an attribute of that individual entity (ID, name, date created, etc)

-*RDBMS Systems:* relational database management systems.
-What we're using is *PostgreSQL.* There is also MS SQL Server, Oracle, DB2, MySQL, PostgreSQL...
+*RDBMS Systems (relational database management systems):* a computer application that manages the definition, storage, retrieval and administration of these databases What we're using is *PostgreSQL.* There is also MS SQL Server, Oracle, DB2, MySQL, PostgreSQL...

-## Data Types
+## SQL Data Types

+*SQL:* structured query language.

 Unlike programming languages, they all use a basic command set; it's standardized, called ANSI (American National Standard Institute).

+RDDMS make sure that data going into your DB must match certain types.
+They do that by specifying the data types in the columns.
+That way, we know what type of data is going *into* the table, but also *out* of the table.
+It prevents stuff like a user entering "Frank" as their age and breaking the system.

 Here are examples of literals and their data types:
-- character string: '59', 'Python'
+- character string(n), fixed length: '59', 'Python'
-- numeric: 48, 10.34, 2.0, .001, -125.
+- numeric: 10.34, 2.0, .001, -125.
 2.5E2
+- smallint: no decimals, 5 precision
+- largeint: no decimals, 19 precision
-- boolean: TRUE, FALSE, UNKNOWN
+- boolean: TRUE, FALSE, UNKNOWN values
 - datetime: DATE, '2016', 'dd-MM-yyy'
-- varchar: string of characters of *n* length
+- varchar(n), variable   lengths: string of characters of *n* length

+It's important to note that many SQL databases have a few of their own data types specific to their databases.
+Postgres, for example, has a *serial* type.

+*Serial data type:* postgres's unique data type (doesn't exist elsewhere) that is an auto-incrementing integer used for unique values in a table.

+## Functions

 With imperative languages, you're giving a computer instructions for everything you want it to do.
 With SQL languages, you're giving the computer conditions and asking them to retrieve answers.
 Some of the conditions:

-- ==
+- `==`
-- >
+- `>`
-- <
+- `<`
-- >=
+- `>=`
-- <=
+- `<=`
-- != or <>
+- `!=` or `<>`
-- IN (..., ..., ...)
+- `IN (..., ..., ...)`
-- BETWEEN ...
-AND ...
+- `BETWEEN ...
+AND ...`
-- IS NULL
+- `IS NULL`
-- IS NOT NULL
+- `IS NOT NULL`
-- LIKE '%a%' (single quote for strings)
+- `LIKE '%a%'` returns anything with an A in it
+  - `LIKE '%a'` returns anything that ends with an A
+  - `LIKE 'a%'` returns anything that starts with an A

 Using SQLs is like asking a question.
 Given a list of cities, we can ask for all the cities that are like "Phil."